Visiting Scholar Services

 • Submit a copy of your passport (the picture and information page)

-• Submit Financial supporting documents: Bank statements, balance certificates issued by a financial institution, and letters from financial institutions confirming the availability of funds.
-We will also accept financial sponsorship letters, employment letter or contract indicating salary or stipend, and loan certificates or letters.
+• Submit Financial supporting documents: Bank statements, balance certificates issued by a financial institution, financial sponsorship letters, employment letter or contract indicating salary or stipend, and loan certificates or letters which when totaled, confirm the availability of a minimum of $6,000 per semester, with an additional $1,750 for a spouse dependent, and an additional $1,000 per child dependent.
 All documents must not be older than 6 months, they must be on official letterhead and include the full name of the scholar, and they must include the amount of the funds and in what currency.

 Step 2: Review your DS-2019 Form(s)